 What is bursitis?

-Bursitis is the inflammation or irritation of a fluid-filled sac of lubricating fluid in the joints called a bursa.
+Bursitis is the painful inflammation or irritation of a fluid-filled sac of lubricating fluid in the joints called a bursa.

 What causes bursitis?